The Commission's gender equality strategy

 The European Commission is committed to promoting gender equality in research and innovation.

-It is part of the European Commission Gender Equality Strategy for 2020-2025, which sets out the Commission’s broader commitment to equality across all EU policies.
+It is part of the European Commission Gender Equality Strategy 2020-2025, which sets out the Commission’s broader commitment to equality across all EU policies.

 In addition, the EU has a well-established regulatory framework on gender equality, including binding directives, which apply widely across the labour market including the research sector.

-The European Commission addresses these barriers through
+The European Commission addresses these barriers through:

 Gender equality in Horizon Europe

-- increasing gender balance throughout the programme is another objective, with a target of 50% women in Horizon Europe related boards, expert groups and evaluation committees, and gender balance among research teams set as a ranking criterion for proposals with the same score
+- Increasing gender balance throughout the programme is another objective, with a target of 50% women in Horizon Europe related boards, expert groups and evaluation committees, and gender balance among research teams set as a ranking criterion for proposals with the same score

-Furthermore, specific funding will be dedicated to
+Furthermore, specific funding will be dedicated to:

 developing inclusive gender equality policies in support of the new European Research Area, through the Widening Participation and Strengthening the European Research Area programme part, Reforming and enhancing the European Research and Innovation System